nellshamrell/cdnetworks-client/README.md

-# CDNetworks API Wrapper
+# Cdnetworks Client

-The CDNetworks API Wrapper is a simple wrapper for
+The Cdnetworks Client is a simple wrapper for
 * Config Open API v1.0
 * Cache Purge Open API v2.0